Well-planned, healthy snacks can complement your weight-loss plan. Here are creative and healthy ways to satisfy your hunger.By Mayo Clinic Staff

 Select foods that satisfy your hunger, supply your body with energy and provide important nutrients.
 Opt for snacks of 100 calories or less to stay within your daily calorie goal.

 So what are some smart choices?
-Here are several suggestions for 100-calorie snacks:
+Here are several suggestions for snacks that are 100 calories or less:

 - 1 cup sliced bananas and fresh raspberries (or any fruit)

-- 5 Melba toast crackers, rye or pumpernickel
+- 5 pieces Melba toast, rye or pumpernickel

-- 2 domino-sized slices of low-fat colby or cheddar cheese
+- 2 domino-sized slices low-fat colby or cheddar cheese

-A good goal for a between-meal snack is something with fewer than 100 calories.
-Generous portions of fruits or vegetables can easily help fill you up while staying below that calorie count.
+Generous portions of fruits or vegetables can easily help fill you up while staying below 100 calories.
 All of the following servings have fewer than 100 calories:

 - Medium apple: 95 calories